elpuri/shadertoy-hacks/README.md

 # shadertoy-hacks
 A greasemonkey script for adding convenience hacks to shadertoy.com

 ## Features

 * Alt+down resets the global time also when you're in fullscreen mode.
   This is useful for running multi-pass shaders which accumulate results such as path tracers in fullscreen mode
 * Ctrl+D grabs a screenshot.
 Works both in normal and fullscreen mode.
+* Single click forking of shaders.
+Useful when you've made tweaks to someone else's stuff and want to save a copy or when you want to a retain intermediate versions of your own shaders during development.

 ## Installation